saqib777/Software_Testing_Projects/Basic-Calculator/BC-TestSuite-Explanation.md

 ---

-# **SECTION 17 — HELP / ABOUT & LABEL ACCURACY TESTS**
+# **SECTION 17 - HELP / ABOUT & LABEL ACCURACY TESTS**

-These tests ensure users receive correct information about the app—version, documentation, and naming accuracy.
+These tests ensure users receive correct information about the app-version, documentation, and naming accuracy.

 ---

-## **TEST 126 — Help Menu Opens Successfully**
+## **TEST 126 - Help Menu Opens Successfully**

 **Purpose:** Ensure the Help or “?” section opens without errors.